Sverdiyev/rock-paper-scissors/README.md

 # Rock Paper Scissors game

-The project design was taken from Frontend Mentor, some details were changed.
+The project design was taken from Frontend Mentor website, some details were changed.
+All the code was written by me.

 ## Main Aims